Sonaclov/TrackmaniaSignpacks/README.md

 3. Post on Discord, Reddit, or Twitter
 4. Others can click your link to load your exact design!

-### Discord Integration

-**Post designs directly to Discord:**

-1. Click "Discord" button in toolbar
-2. Set up your webhook (one-time setup):
-   - Discord Server Settings → Integrations → Webhooks
-   - Create webhook and copy URL
-   - Paste in the tool
-3. Now you can share designs with one click!

 ## 🛠️ Technical Details

 ### Architecture